-In this appendix, Holland & Knight LLP analyzes recent cases regarding the Transportation Equity Act for the 21st Century (TEA-21) as amended and reauthorized ("MAP-21," "SAFETEA" and "SAFETEA-LU"),1 and the United States Department of Transportation ("USDOT" or "DOT") regulations promulgated to implement TEA-21 known as the Federal Disadvantaged Business Enterprise ("Federal DBE") Program,2 which DBE Program was continued and reauthorized by the Fixing America's Surface Transportation Act (FAST Act).3 The appendix also reviews recent cases involving local minority and women-owned business enterprise ("MBE/WBE") programs.
-The appendix provides a summary of the legal framework for disparity studies and availability analyses as applicable to the Arizona Department of Transportation ("ADOT").

-Appendix B begins with a review of the landmark United States Supreme Court decision in City of Richmond v.
-J.A.
-Croson.4 Croson sets forth the strict scrutiny constitutional analysis applicable in the legal framework for conducting a disparity study.
-This section also notes the United States Supreme Court decision in Adarand Constructors, Inc. v.
-Pena,5 ("Adarand P"), which applied the strict scrutiny analysis set forth in Croson to federal programs that provide federal assistance to a recipient of federal funds.
-The Supreme Court's decisions in Adarand I and Croson, and subsequent cases and authorities provide the basis for the legal analysis in connection with this study and participation in the Federal DBE Program.
+In this appendix, Holland & Knight LLP analyzes recent cases regarding the Transportation Equity Act for the 21st Century (TEA-21) as amended and reauthorized ("MAP-21," "SAFETEA" and "SAFETEA-LU"),1 and the United States Department of Transportation ("USDOT" or "DOT") regulations promulgated to implement TEA-21 known as the Federal Disadvantaged Business Enterprise ("Federal DBE") Program,2 which DBE Program was continued and reauthorized by the Fixing America's Surface Transportation Act (FAST Act).3 In October 2018, Congress passed the FAA Reauthorization Act.4 In November 2021, Congress passed the Infrastructure Investment and Jobs Act of 2021, which reauthorized the Federal DBE Program based on findings of continuing discrimination and related barriers posing significant obstacles for MBE/WBE/DBEs.5 section also notes the United States Supreme Court decision in Adarand Constructors, Inc. v.
+Pena, 7 ("Adarand I"), which applied the strict scrutiny analysis set forth in Croson to federal programs that provide federal assistance to a recipient of federal funds.
+The Supreme Court's decisions in Adarand I and Croson, and subsequent cases and authorities provide the basis for the legal analysis in connection with the study.